-Part 1: Causes for Google Play Services won’t update Issue
+Part 1: Causes for Google Play Services Won’t Update Issue

 If you cannot update Google play services by the reason of custom ROM incompatibility or Google Play component corruption, there is a serious need of repairing firmware then.
 And to repair Android firmware, one of the expert ways is Dr.Fone - System Repair (Android).
 This professional tool vows to bring your Android devices back to normal by fixing the issues with ease.
-Here are the advantages for this tool.
+Here are the advantages of this tool.

 Android repair tool to fix Google Play Services not updating

-- All Android models are easily supported
+- All Android models are easily supported.

 How to Fix Google Play Services can't be installed using Dr.Fone - System Repair (Android)

-Step 1: Install the Software
+- Step 1: Install the Software

-Step 2: Device Connection
+- Step 2: Device Connection

 Now, taking the assistance of an original USB cable, connect your Android device to the PC.
-Hit on “Android Repair” from the given 3 options on the left panel.
+Then hit on “Start”.

-Step 3: Check Information
+- Step 3: Check the Information

 You will notice the next screen which asks for some information.
-Please ensure to choose the correct device brand, name, model, career and other needed details.
+Please ensure to choose the correct device brand, name, model, career, and other needed details.
 Click on “Next” after this.

-Step 4: Download Mode
+- Step 4: Download Mode

 You will now see some instructions on your PC screen.
 Just follow those according to your device.
 And then your device will boot in Download mode.
 Once done, hit on “Next”.
 The program will now download the firmware.

-Step 5: Repair Problem
+- Step 5: Repair the Problem

 When the firmware is downloaded completely, the program will automatically start getting fixed the issue.
 Wait for a while until you get the notification of the process completion.

-3.1 Restart your Android and try to update again
+Method 1.
+Restart your Android and try to update again

 In most cases, restarting the device can simply do the trick.
 When you restart the device, most of the issues get eliminated making the device perform better than before.
 Also, it is all about RAM.
 While you restart your device, the RAM gets cleared.
 As a result, the apps work properly.
 So, in the first place, we would like you to restart your Android device when you cannot update Google Play Services.
 Once restarted, try to update again and see if the results are positive.